alpaca-lang/alpaca/README.md

 # TLDR; How Do I Use It?
 Make sure the following are installed:

-- Erlang R18.2 or above (I often use [packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) but mostly use R19 locally from [kerl](https://github.com/kerl/kerl) of late)
+- Erlang OTP 18.2 or above (I often use [packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) but mostly use OTP 19 locally from [kerl](https://github.com/kerl/kerl) of late)
 - [Rebar3](https://rebar3.org)